 Entry requirements vary for each programme.
 Please check our postgraduate programme listings for details of specific requirements.

 To be considered for admission to a master's degree programme at the University of Bristol, the minimum requirement for entry is an undergraduate (bachelor’s) degree that is equivalent to a UK upper second-class degree (also known as a 2:1).

 Candidates holding a Bachelor degree from the University of the West Indies with a Second Class (upper division) or a First Class pass will be considered for postgraduate programmes.

-The University has agreements with a number of education representatives (also known as agents) around the world, who can assist you with your application.
-Please note that using a representative does not put your application at any advantage or disadvantage when the academic decisions are made within the department.
-Independent applications will be considered on an equal basis.
+The University has agreements with many education representatives (also known as agents) around the world who can assist you with your application.
+Using a representative does not put your application at any advantage or disadvantage, and independent applications will be considered on an equal basis.

 Please use the services of only one representative to avoid administrative complications.
-We only work with representatives listed on our website.
+We strongly advise you to only work with a representative listed below.

 Our registered representatives in your country:

 The British Council can give guidance and information about higher education in the UK.
 Find out from their website if there is an office near you and what services are available.

 Our student clubs include the International Students' Network and over 400 more catering to different interests and hobbies.

 If you have any questions about applying to Bristol, please contact our International Recruitment team: